pegasus-lynx/mwe-bpe/src/README.md

 This directory consists of sub-modules that are required for the data preparation task.
 The directory consists of two sub-modules :
 - **lib** : Contains the modules and classes for Vocabs, Tokenizer, Dataset, File and other misc function.
+- **analysis** : Consists of scripts for carrying out the analysis of the results, coverage and comparision of the ngrams and skipgrams
 - **scripts** : Contains the scripts that perform unit data preparation operations.
 It consists of the following scripts:
   - **make_vocab** : Makes char/bpe/word vocabs given the dataset files and parameters
   - **match_vocab** : For matching the bpe tokens to a work token file
   - **merge_vocab** : Used for merging vocab files to a bpe vocab file (merged by frequency)
   - **make_ngrams** : Used for preparing ngram vocabs using the bpe, match files and processed datafiles
+  - **make_skipgrams** : Similar to **make_ngrams**, used for preparing skipgram vocabs using the bpe, match, word vocab files and processed datafiles
   - **prep_data** : Prepares data in the indexed format which can be used for training
+  - **eval_decoded** : Utility script for evaluation and detokenization of the .out.tsv files (output of the experiment)

 ## Process